softwaresaved/distance-consultancy/architecture/ArchitectureR.md

 * Wait for results
 * Read results

-See Visual Basic <=> R interface below for more details.
+See Visual Basic and R interface below for more details.

 ### Input files